crumblingstatue/FloweysTimeMachine/research/savefile.md

 The save files are a list of values separated by newline.

 There are two save files, `file0` and `file9`.
 When you save your game, both get written to the same values.
-It is unknown why there are two save files instead of one.
+It is unknown why there are two save files instead of one. `file9` seem to be written to when you load a save file.

 Line | Description
 ----:| -----------